KvGeijer/gis100/notes.md

 Short term goals:
 - Define a graph as a json file or similarly
-- Display a graph
 - Menu for launching and selecting a graph to work on

-## ECS structure

-- Node is an entity with components:
-	- Id?
-Maybe not a component actually.
-	- Neighbor ids
-	- Position
-	- and so on...